Create an epidemic curve plot or bin/count observations by date periods

 - week_start

-Only used when date_resolution includes weeks.
+involves weeks.
 Defaults to 1 (Monday).
+Overridden by"isoweek"

 Numeric value specifying the width of the bars.
 If